MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/container_setup.md

 ** Why do I need Hyper-V? **
 Windows Server Containers do not require Hyper-V. However, this guide and all of the set-up scripts we're providing assume you're running containers in a Hyper-V virtual machine.
 It's easier to get going in a virtual machine with Hyper-V.

-## New Container Host on a New Virtual Machine
+## Set up a new container host on a new virtual machine
 There are a few different components necessary for running Windows Server Container, however we have a script that will pull all of these together for you.
 The following steps will guide you through the automated creation of a new virtual machine configured as a Windows Server Container Host.

 1. Download configuration script from – http://updatelocation .